Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

 an error or not at runtime.

 This happens when you get a child node.
 Let's take a timer for example: with dynamic code, you can get the node with `$Timer`.
-GDScript supports [duck-typing](https://stackoverflow.com/a/4205163/8125343), so even if your timer is of type `Timer`, it is also a `Node` and an `Object`, two classes it extends.
-With dynamic GDScript, you also don't care about the node's type as long as it has the methods you need to call.
+PScript supports [duck-typing](https://stackoverflow.com/a/4205163/8125343), so even if your timer is of type `Timer`, it is also a `Node` and an `Object`, two classes it extends.
+With dynamic PScript, you also don't care about the node's type as long as it has the methods you need to call.